-Briefly describe the purpose of this plan (Select from Schoolwide Program, Comprehensive Support and Improvement, Targeted Support and Improvement) and Improvement)
+Briefly describe the purpose of this plan (Select from Schoolwide Program, Comprehensive Support and Improvement, Targeted Support and Improvement, or Additional Targeted Support and Improvement)

 Pulliam Elementary is implementing a Schoolwide Program.
 The school has been identified as Additional Targeted Support and Improvement (ATSI).